-Steps to a growth mindset – step one
+What are the steps to a growth mindset – step one

 Step one: General to specific.
 Chunk it down to a smaller more specific piece of information.
-Your goal is to change general fixed mindset statements/beliefs into specific ones that everyone you tell (yes even your all-loving grandmother/father) would agree is true.
+Your goal is to change general fixed mindset statements/beliefs into specific ones that everyone (yes even your all-loving grandmother/father) would agree is true.

 Step two: Do something about it!
 Thinking without action results in short term pleasure instead of long term happiness.
 What are you going to do TODAY to change it so that next time you DO ask for help.
-Maybe that’s just sending someone a message saying “Hey, next time I have a presentation., could I get your help with it?”
+And maybe that’s just sending someone a message saying “Hey, next time I have a presentation., could I get your help with it?”